 You may be wondering about who will care for your children, your grandchildren, or even your great-grandchildren after your death.
 And you may also be wondering how you can care for your family if you start losing your ability to care for yourself.
 There are many uncertainties when planning out your future, but you can leave behind proper instructions for your loved ones to follow after your death.

-An estate planning attorney can help you create a will, but they can also help you plan for any emergency that would cause you to be incapacitated.
+An estate planning attorney in MN, can help you create a will, but they can also help you plan for any emergency that would cause you to be incapacitated.
 While you might only think of an estate planning attorney in Minnesota as a resource for planning for after your death, they can help plan for any events that could lead to your death in the first place.

 Durable Power of Attorney